cusma/pposdex/docs/1_3_ppos.md

 _cryptographic sortition_, in which people are free to take part as long as they own any amount of Algorand's native cryptocurrency, named **ALGO**.

-Each "participating" ALGO acts as a ticket of a cryptographic sortition that secretly runs in parallel on Algorand network's nodes, for each new block, with minimal hardware requirements and neglectable energy consumption.
+Each _"participating"_ ALGO acts as a ticket of a cryptographic lottery that secretly runs in parallel on Algorand network's nodes, for each new block, with minimal hardware requirements and neglectable energy consumption.